kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 *(Note: To learn more about data attributes, read my ["Load data attributes with Mouse Clicks" tutorial](/load-data-attributes-mouseclicks/ "read my "Load data attributes with Mouse Clicks" tutorial") or my ["Filter Content With jQuery.filter() & jQuery Selectors" tutorial]("/filter-content-jquery/")).*
 <a name="load-json-ajax"></a>
 <h4 class="h4-guide">Load JSON with AJAX</h4>
 As mentioned in the beginning, AJAX can work with many data types but  JSON is the most-used data type at the time of this guide's initial publish date.
-There are many ways to use JSON with AJAX...this is a basic example.
+There are many ways to use JSON with AJAX...this is a basic example (<a href="/samples/ajax-tutorial-samples/sample11/" target="blank">view the example</a>):
 {% prism markup %}
+// sample11/index.html
+// Feature-detect XMLHttpRequest implementation
 <!DOCTYPE html>
 <html lang="en">
   <head>